typhoon-hil/allure-docx/README.md

 ### Configuration

-Use the `--config` option to control which information should be added.
+Use the `--config_tag` / `--config_file` option to control which information should be added.
 Use the preset names or give a path to your custom .ini file.
 When using a custom configuration the standard configuration is used as base and is overwritten for each attribute inside the custom file.
 The standard file looks like this:
 ```